 Anticipation effects.
-Stock markets are forward looking.
+Stock markets are forward-looking.
 The stock market may already have priced in the effect of the recession and now the stock market is anticipating a recovery.
 For example, stock markets in 2007 and 2008 performed badly in anticipation of a US recession.
-But, during long period of economic stagnation, stock markets might do better than expected because they are recovering former losses.
+But, during a long period of economic stagnation, stock markets might do better than expected because they are recovering former losses.

 Profits as a share of GDP.
 Since the 2008 credit crunch, we have seen company profit become a bigger share of national income.
 Despite low economic growth, firms have been able to increase profitability.
 In short, real wage growth has been muted, but many companies have seen a rise in profits and cash reserves.
 This is due to factors, such as the monopoly power of large IT firms, such as Apple, Google and Microsoft.
 Therefore, despite relatively weak economic growth, publically listed companies, are still attractive to shareholders because they have retained their profitability, and even increased it faster than GDP growth.

-Ultra low interest rates.
-In 2016, we have seen a rise in government bonds with negative yields.
-This means investors are buying bonds – even though, they lose money because of negative interest rates.
-This is because in the current climate, investors are pessimistic about the fortunes of the economy.
+Ultra-low interest rates.
+In 2016, there was a rise in government bonds with negative yields.
+This means investors were buying bonds – even though, they lose money because of negative interest rates.
+This is because, in that climate, investors were pessimistic about the fortunes of the economy.
 With great uncertainty in the economy, investors are happy to buy bonds for the security they offer – even though they have very poor returns.
-Because of ultra-low interest rates, shares become relatively more attractive.
-Investors are willing to buy shares, despite threat of recession, because they at least have a good yield compared to bonds.
+Because of ultra-low interest rates, shares became relatively more attractive.
+Investors are willing to buy shares, despite the threat of recession, because they at least have a good yield compared to bonds.

 Ironically, the stock market can do relatively well because there is a poor choice of investment opportunities.